Television in Iceland: History

 The first television broadcasts commenced in 1955 by the American Forces Radio and Television Service (AFRTS) from the Naval Air Station Keflavik.
 A small transmitter broadcasting at 50W on the VHF band was not intended for the local population, but nevertheless locals began installing antennas and buying US television sets to receive the broadcasts.
 This created concern among some local politicians and prominent individuals, claiming it would weaken Icelandic language and culture.
 In 1961, the power was increased to 250W.
 Opposition to the American broadcasts was countered by 14,000 locals, who had come to enjoy the American programming, who signed a petition demanding it stay on air.
 Eventually, the AFRTS ceased its terrestrial broadcasts and built a private cable TV network in 1974.

 Icelandic television

-After much deliberation and effort to secure funding, the Icelandic state public broadcaster, RÚV, began transmissions in 1966 using PAL standards over the VHF band.
+Domestic television broadcasting began on 30 September 1966, for three hours every day except Thursday.
+After much deliberation and effort to secure funding, the Icelandic state public broadcaster, RÚV, began transmissions using PAL standards over the VHF band.
 It initially used the name Sjónvarpið, meaning 'The Television'.
 Colour television broadcasts began in 1973.
 The first satellite ground station, Skyggnir, opened in 1981 which allowed the first international live TV events to be broadcast in 1986.

+Before satellite transmission Iceland was not a part of the Eurovision Network because of distance; all imported programs arrived by mail.